 Misoshiro can be purchased at markets with oriental products or on the internet.
 We will leave below an online store where you can find a one kilo pot of miso for a very cheap price.
 Of course there are different brands.

-I recently bought a pot of Shiro Miso and Akai Miso from Sakura.
-O akai and redder and stronger, the pattern has more rice in its composition, which makes it smaller and stronger.
-I liked it a lot and I was able to do ramen and other recipes.
+Recently, I bought a pot of Missô Shiro and Missô Akai from Sakura.
+The akai is more red and stronger, while the standard one has more rice in its composition, which makes it less strong.
+I liked it a lot and was able to make ramen and other recipes.

 In addition to the miso paste, you will need the fish broth, which is sold in Brazil under the name Hondashi.
 Unfortunately, I only found the professional size, which can be a bit pricey, but for the amount I think it's worth it.